-- Data collection: Data collection modules collect and process appropriate price data from internal feeds and external providers in order to feed the risk calculation systems across clearing services.
-The communication interface and connectivity between the data services and other risk management operational components is carried out through a seperate system. - Clearing & Risk calculation: On the back of the data feed, clearing and risk services perform three main functions: (1) positions calculation and settlement instructions, (2) margin calculations and (3) stress testing.
+Data collection: Data collection modules collect and process appropriate price data from internal feeds and external providers in order to feed the risk calculation systems across clearing services.
+They are the central repositories for market data, complete data validation and enrichment including interpolation, currency conversion, calculation of average prices and publish data.
+The communication interface and connectivity between the data services and other risk management operational components is carried out through a separate system.

+- Clearing & Risk calculation: On the back of the data feed, clearing and risk services perform three main functions: (1) positions calculation and settlement instructions, (2) margin calculations and (3) stress testing.
 The positions calculation and settlement instructions are performed by the operational clearing platforms of each clearing service.
 The platforms enable the calculation of updated margin requirements at the member account level.
-Whenever the calculation of margin requirements results in a margin level exceeding the margin available at the Clearing Member/Client accounts, the systems instruct the Collateral Management module in preparation for appropriate margin calls.
-The Collateral Management module provides support for collateral services functions across all business lines in LCH.
-Finally, cross-business operational modules perform and store results of regular stress-test analysis and margins under a wide range of identified stress scenarios.

-- Reporting: Once risk calculations are completed, an array of reporting and presentation modules enable among other things an effective exchange of information and communication with clearing members over positions and exposures across all business streams.
+Whenever the calculation of margin requirements results in a margin level exceeding the margin available at the Clearing Member/Client accounts, the systems instruct the collateral management module in preparation for appropriate margin calls.
+The collateral management module provides support for collateral services functions across all business lines in LCH.
+Finally, cross-business operational modules perform and store results of regular stress-test analysis and margins under a wide range of identified stress scenarios. - Reporting: Once risk calculations are completed, an array of reporting and presentation modules enable an effective exchange of information and communication with clearing members over positions and exposures across all business streams.
 The report generation capability is complemented by reporting services with secure authentication mechanisms which are dedicated to storing and presenting reports to LCH's clearing members and clients. - Collateral/finance management: Finally, a set of systems related to finance functions, including collateral management and invoicing, are in operation.
-The Collateral management function is supported by the Collateral Management module mentioned above, which ensures interaction with clearing members, and by the Banking system, which supports both back and front office functionality for collateral management.
-The module is used across LCH to support front office operations (i.e. the input of trade deals related to collateral management), treasury operations (for processing the back office workflow related to these deals), and finance (for monitoring and processes).
-The Banking system also includes management of counterparty risk, PPS payments and risk limit checks.
+The Collateral management function is supported by the collateral management module mentioned above, which handles interaction with clearing members, and by the banking system, which supports both back and front office functionality for collateral management.
+The banking system is used across LCH to support front office operations (i.e. the input of trade deals related to collateral management), treasury operations (for processing the back-office workflow related to these deals), and finance (for monitoring and accounting processes).
+The banking system also includes management of counterparty risk, PPS payments and risk limit checks.
 It maintains the records of deals of Treasury investments throughout their lifecycle, applies the balances and checks within the system and processes settlement through its automated connections to the Swift systems.